 How should I store my food scraps?

-Food scraps can be collected in large yogurt containers or other covered plastic containers, plastic bags, milk cartons or in commercially-available compost pails.
-To reduce odors at home and at the Greenmarket, store items in the freezer or refrigerator.
+Food scraps can be collected in large yogurt containers or other covered plastic containers, paper bags, plastic bags, milk cartons or in commercially-available compost pails.
+To reduce odors at home and at the collection sites, store items in the freezer or refrigerator.
 A layer of shredded newspaper at the bottom of your storage container also helps.

 How can I learn more about organics recycling in NYC?

 Visit www.nyc.gov/organics to find workshops, guides for indoor and outdoor composting, a listing of community-based drop-off sites and to learn more about DSNY residential Organics Collection Program.

 The GrowNYC & DSNY Food Scrap Compost Program is a partnership between the City of New York, the NYC Department of Sanitation, GrowNYC, and community partners.